ckrivacic/bmi219_autoencoder/README.md

 ![latent_space](mynet/latentspace.png)

-Note that this simpler model actually has more easily identifiable classes than the default architecture, suggesting it may be more generalizable.
+Note that this simpler model actually has smoother transitions between classes, suggesting it may be more generalizable.